-- In this case, clicking on the second result takes you to details of the article.
-On the right you will find a link which reads View all ... citing documents.
+- In this case, clicking on the title in the second results takes you to details of the article.
+On the right you will find a link which reads View all metrics.

-- Click on this link to see all documents in Scopus which cite this one.
+- Click on this link to see the citation history of this article in Scopus.

 Google Scholar offers citation totals for journal articles and other items in its database.
-If an article in Google Scholar has been cited by another source, a Cited by link will appear below the entry in Scholar's search results.
+If an article in Google Scholar has been cited by another source in the Google Scholar database, a Cited by link will appear below the entry in Scholar's search results.
 Clicking the Cited by link will display a list of articles that have cited the original article.
 As many of these articles are also likely to display a Cited by link, this process can be repeated many times.